Joshua Plotnik, Ph.D.

 Miranda is a Ph.D. student in the CCC lab and a graduate student in the Cognitive and Comparative Psychology Program at the Graduate Center at CUNY.

 Miranda received her B.S. in Behavioral Neuroscience from Hunter College in 2017.
-Her M.A. project was focused on applications of giant panda cognition and personality to conservation in practice.
+Her M.A. project (which she also completed in the lab) was focused on applications of giant panda cognition and personality to conservation in practice.

 Lab Alumni